-Donald Trump Spy File Is ‘Bogus’ ‘Forgery,’ Security Expert Claims
+Donald Trump Spy File Is ‘Bogus,’ ‘Forgery,’ Security Expert Claims

 — Donald J. Trump (@realDonaldTrump) January 12, 2017

-Madsen listed off a number of other elements in the document that stood out to him.
+Madsen listed a number of other elements in the document that stood out to him.

 “The dossier says the supposed meeting was scheduled for Moscow in July 2016, but was moved to the Prague office of the Russian government-controlled firm Rossotrudnichestvo.
-That’s ridiculous.”
+That’s ridiculous.

 “Czech intelligence would have that office under close surveillance.
 The dossier calls Czechia (the renamed Czech republic) ‘soft’ (safe) but Czechia is a member of NATO and the location of a number of NGOs controlled by George Soros, so it is anything but ‘safe.'”